mattsald48/Bamazon/README.md

-# Getting Started

-### Using bamazonCustomer.js
+## Using bamazonCustomer.js

-Running bamazonCustomer.js in node will start a CLI storefront that allows you to purchase products.
+Running bamazonCustomer.js in node will start a CLI store front that allows you to purchase products.

 The user will be presented with a list of products offered by the store.